S3 method for class 'survey_base'

 #> # smuse_sc <dbl>, smuse_wa <dbl>, smuse_tt <dbl>, smuse_rd <dbl>, …

-# Deduplicate by one column (all other columns still retained)
+# deduplicate by one column (all other columns still retained)

 distinct(d, cregion)